 The beneficiary organisation details should not be changed by the beneficiary organisation, only by the National Agency.
 If for any reason the Beneficiary Organisation details need to be changed, please contact your National Agency.
 Once the data is changed by the National Agency, please reflect these changes in the project in Mobility Tool.

+Changes to EUC codes of the higher education institution

+In special cases of splits and mergers when an institution changes its EUC code (Erasmus Charter), any request to change data in Mobility Tool must be communicated to your National Agency first.
+The National Agency consults the change with the EACEA – the Education, Audiovisual and Culture Executive Agency that is managing the Erasmus Charter accreditation programme.
+After the change is confirmed, EACEA will provide an update to Mobility Tool.

+Once the data in Mobility Tool is updated, DG EAC will inform all NA's about the update.
+Only after the update of the reference data in Mobility Tool users can choose the new institution EUC code.

 How to export partner details?

 The list of partners can be exported to a CSV or PDF file.
 The exported list will contain exactly the same fields shown on the Partners page.
 By default the list contains partner ID, legal name, Erasmus Code, description of the type of organisation and preferred contact details (name, mobile phone number and country).